filviu/blog/content/posts/2014/2014-10-31-trick-windows-8-into-creating-a-raid10-stripped-mirrors-array.md

   - Windows

 ---
-I recently had to upgrade the storage for my desktop and I thought that since I have a few left-over disks I&#8217;d try to build a RAID10 array &#8211; RAID10 is very cool because it gives performance close to striped arrays but enjoys the reliability of mirrored arrays.
+I recently had to upgrade the storage for my desktop and I thought that since I have a few left-over disks I'd try to build a RAID10 array - RAID10 is very cool because it gives performance close to striped arrays but enjoys the reliability of mirrored arrays.
 Wikipedia has a [nice write-up][1] if you want it.

-I had two options &#8211; using the motherboard&#8217;s Intel controller or software RAID.
-Coming from the Linux world I was expecting software raid to be easy enough to configure &#8211; I was wrong apparently in the Windows world options are more limited (mirrors and stripes) with only recently in Windows 8 Storage Spaces offering more options.
+I had two options - using the motherboard's Intel controller or software RAID.
+Coming from the Linux world I was expecting software raid to be easy enough to configure - I was wrong apparently in the Windows world options are more limited (mirrors and stripes) with only recently in Windows 8 Storage Spaces offering more options.

 In a word Storage Spaces allow building standard (jbod), mirrored (raid1) or parity (raid5) pools and Disk Management allows, using Dynamic Discs allows for the creation of striped or mirrored volumes.